daattali/beautiful-jekyll/_posts/2023-04-29-building-data-pipelines-with-docker.md

 ---

 This blog post serves as a tutorial, aiming to provide an overview of how Docker Compose can be utilized with Python and Postgres to create a robust data ingestion pipeline app.
 Divided into three parts, this tutorial walks the reader through the fundamental concepts of Docker and Dockerfiles for container orchestration and offers hands-on implementation of a containerized data ingestion project through a carefully crafted Docker Compose script.
 Throughout this tutorial, I place special emphasis on essential concepts, including:
-- volume mounting for enabling persistent storage of data and a secure approach to passing environmental variables;
+- Volume mounting for enabling persistent storage of data and a secure approach to passing environmental variables;
-- handling of environmental variables and adapting the script to load them from a configuration file;
+- Handling of environmental variables and adapting the script to load them from a configuration file;
-- enhancing clarity and maintaining an organized directory structure for a project.
+- Enhancing clarity and maintaining an organized directory structure for a project.

 The full repository of this tutorial is available [here](https://github.com/Zhenev/better-python-with-ci-cd/tree/main/docker_python_postgres_tutorial).